Craig-y-Nos Castle: Recent history

 The Welsh Office declared Craig-y-nos Castle and its unique theatre surplus to requirements soon after the opening of the new Community Hospital in nearby Ystradgynlais.
 In 1988 the freehold of the property was sold to a consortium of businessmen who formed the Craig-y-nos Castle Company Ltd. After a long period of repair and restoration, the castle opened to the public as a functions venue but was badly hit by the economic recession of the early 1990s.
 Craig-y-nos Castle was then sold to John and Penelope Jones who continued the essential repair work including the complete renewal of the theatre's courtyard doors, installation of new central-heating system, re-roofing the theatre, while organising national antiques fairs, musical events and wedding receptions.
 In October 2000 they sold Craig-y-nos to SelClene Ltd. which continued the restoration, and opened the castle as a hotel.

 The castle gardens are listed Grade II* on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.

 In 2005, the castle featured in the BBC Doctor Who episode Tooth and Claw, featuring David Tennant as the Doctor and Billie Piper as Rose Tyler.
 The Torchwood crew later stayed at this hotel and filmed some scenes when filming Countrycide.

+Craig Y Nos Castle is currently used a wedding venue, with guest accommodation and additionally provides ghost tours, along with dog friendly accommodation.